Robert Mueller Didn’t Forget About The Donald Trump ‘Pee Tape,’ Mueller Report Mentions ‘Compromising Tapes’

 The “pee tape” was of special concern to Trump, according to statements by former FBI Director James Comey, who said that Trump asked him to personally lead an investigation into the “pee tape” allegation, because he was worried that his wife, Melania Trump, might believe that the allegation was true, according to a Daily Beast report.

-According to Rtskhiladze, cite by the Mueller Report, the tapes had been in possession of “persons associated with the Russian real estate conglomerate Crocus Group,” the firm headed by billionaire oligarch Aras Agalarov and his son, Emin Agalarov, who hosted the 2013 Miss Universe pageant in Moscow and later became Trump’s partner in the Trump Tower Moscow development, according to BuzzFeed.
+According to Rtskhiladze, cited by the Mueller Report, the tapes had been in possession of “persons associated with the Russian real estate conglomerate Crocus Group,” the firm headed by billionaire oligarch Aras Agalarov and his son, Emin Agalarov, who hosted the 2013 Miss Universe pageant in Moscow and later became Trump’s partner in the Trump Tower Moscow development, according to BuzzFeed.